-This is the first of a 7-part intro-series on how to play by piano by learning music as a language – the piano couture approach. access all the lessons in this series by joining the couture (it’s free)
+This is the first of a 4-part intro-series on how to play by piano by learning music as a language - the piano couture approach. access all the lessons in this series by joining the Launchpad intro series here (it's free)

 Hi Everybody!
 What's up?